jason-neal/eniric/docs/source/index.rst

    utilities

 ``Eniric`` is a Python 3.6+ software written to calculate the theoretical Radial Velocity (RV) precision of Near-InfraRed (NIR) stellar spectra.
-``Eniric`` is an overhaul and extension to the code initially used in `Figueira et al. 2016`_ to analysis the precision of M-dwarf stars in the NIR, extending its ability to use any synthetic spectra from the PHOENIX-ACES and BT-Settl libraries, or user provided spectra, and making it easier/faster to use.
+``Eniric`` is an overhaul and extension to the code initially used in `Figueira et al. 2016`_ to analysis the precision of M-dwarf stars in the NIR, extending its ability to use any synthetic spectra from the PHOENIX-ACES and BT-Settl libraries, or user provided spectra, and making it easier and faster to use.
 Extending the performance and usability, it is able to be used on any synthetic spectra from the `PHOENIX-ACES`_ and `BT-Settl`_ (CIFIST2011-2015) libraries.

 To get started see the :doc:`Installation <./installation>`, or the :doc:`Basic Usage <./basic_usage>`.